Deep neural network for fringe pattern filtering and normalisation: 1. Introduction

 into the normalised FP modelled by

-Here, $p$ is the pixel position, $a$ is the background illumination, $b$ is the fringe contrast, $\phi$ is the phase map and $\eta$ is an additive or correlated noise.
+Here, $x$ is the signal or irradiance, $a$ the background illumination, $b$ the fringe amplitude or modulation, $\phi$ the phase map, $\eta$ is an additive or correlated noise, and $p$ denotes the pixel position, to indicate the spatial dependence of those quantities.
 Such a normalisation can be represented by the transformation

+FP normalisation is a critical step of the fringe analysis processing.
+There is a consensus that FP analysis can be seen as a pipeline that involves the following steps: denoising, normalisation, phase extraction and phase unwrapping, even if some of these steps are merged by some methods.
+In all these steps, background and modulation variations are considered as a source of error in the phase estimation \cite{quiroga:03}.
+More precisely, in the most simple version of phase estimation \cite{quiroga:01}, one introduces a set of $n \geq 2$ known phase steps $\delta_k$, $k = 1,2,\ldots, n$ in the modulating phase and a set of signals